 Staying at a traditional Japanese room is one of the must-do activities in Japan.

 These ryokans were built a few hundred years ago, so they still maintain a friendly vibe and appealing architecture.

 The service at the ryokan is also fantastic, and you’ll be served traditional Japanese food.
-Typically, the waitresses or waiters will serve meals into your room for dinner, and you’ll eat in a common room for breakfast.
+Typically, the waitresses or waiters will serve meals into your room for dinner, and you’ll eat in a dining room for breakfast.